Functions

 x = average(123,456); // assign the average of 123 and 456 to x

 LC While C-Script can only return a var, lite-C, C, or C++ can return any variable or pointer type.
-Instead of "function", the function is then defined with the returned type, like float, ENTITY*, or whatever.
+Instead of "function", the function is then defined with the returned type, like long, float, ENTITY*, or whatever.
 Examples (lite-C):

 PANEL* emptypanel(layer)